 A wise saying is: better safe than sorry.
 If you notice that some of the members are there to create trouble, antagonise the other members and post negative things, remove them from your group.
 They may be good customers, but they are not a healthy presence on your Facebook™ group.

-Remember that the reputation of your business is at stake – if word goes out that you allow abusive members on your Facebook™ group, many potential customers will change their mind and view your brand in a negative light.
+Remember that the reputation of your business is at stake – if word goes out that you allow abusive members on your Facebook™ group, many potential customers will change their minds and view your brand in a negative light.